These mouth watering, juicy, tender, succulent Chicken Tikkas are your answer if you are facing any of these scenarios:

-- Want to cook an easy, tasty and exotic appetizer?
-These tikkas are perfect for parties, get togethers and potlucks.
-They will love it, and love you, when they see these chicken morsels with fancy little toothpicks.
+Are you looking for an easy, tasty, and exotic appetizer?
+Look no further!
+I love making these Chicken Tikka for parties, get-togethers, and potlucks.
+Trust me, your guests will love them, and they’ll love you when they see these delicious chicken morsels served with fancy little toothpicks.

-- Looking for low carb or keto options?
-Make a big batch and you have a great supply for your salads and Buddha bowls.
-All you need is some sliced red onions, cucumbers and tomatoes seasoned with a little salt and lime juice.
-Then top it all off with my mint chutney!
+I usually make a big batch of these chicken bites, so I always have a great supply of tasty protein for my salads and Buddha bowls.
+I just add some sliced red onions, cucumbers, and tomatoes seasoned with a little salt and lime juice.
+Then, I top it all off with my mint chutney for a fresh and flavorful meal.

 Seriously, Chicken Tikkas are one of the most cooked Indian dishes at the Beisers’.
-Mostly because it’s less complicated than the rest of the plethora of Indian dishes.
+Mostly because they’re less complicated than the rest of the plethora of Indian dishes.
 Let’s face it, most of them need a lot of time in kitchen.
-But this one is pretty straight forward, marinate the meat and cook it!
-The key to these flavor bombs is the marination.
-Once you perfect that, it’s no sweat!
+But this one is pretty straightforward!
+I just marinate the meat and cook it!
+The key to these flavor bombs is the marinade.
+Once I perfected that, it’s no sweat!

 You know one more great thing about these tikkas?